 LASIK is short for laser-assisted in-situ keratomileusis, well know as laser eye surgery or laser vision correction.
 This type of surgery treats myopia, hyperopia, and astigmatism (https://www.sciencedaily.com/releases/2016/10/161017140554.htm).

 The ophthalmologist who performs LASIK is using a laser or a microkeratome to improve the visual acuity.
 In the best cases, the patient will never have to wear corrective eyeglasses or contact lenses again.
-These are the most common eye conditions that make people from Singapore undergo LASIK:
+These are the most common eye conditions that make people from Singapore undergo at lasik clinics:

-Lasik Singapore, is a term related to lasik surgery which is an effective procedure that is medically approved and in most of the cases, the patient is satisfied with the result.
-The ophthalmologist needs to run some examinations on the patient and to decide whether there is a possibility for lasik and what results can be expected.
+Lasik Singapore, is a term related to lasik surgery which is an effective procedure that is medically approved and in most of the cases, the patient leaves with corrected vision as the usual result.

 In some cases, there is no possibility of an absolute correction and the patient still needs to wear eyeglasses or contact lenses, but with a lower diopter.
 The global rate of satisfied patients with their lasik results is over 95% in the last 10 years.

-There are many things to know and consider before getting under the knife.
-In this article, we will explain how the process actually works along with other things you would want to know.
+There are many things to know and consider before going under the knife.
+In this article, we will explain how the process actually works along with some other vital information you should know.

-There are two stages done in this laser eye surgery:
+There are two main stages when it comes to laser eye surgery: